 Why it Matters

-In the United States, the industrial sector is responsible for about 29% of emissions and that’s expected to increase 17.6% through 2050.
+In the United States, the industrial sector is responsible for 30% of emissions and that’s expected to increase 17.6% through 2050.
 Adding to the problem, goods and materials imported to the U.S. from oversees are often made in less environmentally friendly ways than they would be here at home because they come from countries with lower environmental standards.

 A policy to promote spending taxpayer dollars on materials that are manufactured in a cleaner, more efficient, environmentally-friendly manner.